kabanero-io/appsodyExtension/README.md

 After installing the Appsody extension and templates, you can create an Appsody project the same way you create other projects simply by selecting one of the Appsody templates.

+# Building the Full Application Image

+1. Open a terminal into the Codewind server container:

+   `docker exec -it codewind-pfe bash`

+2. Run the following command, replacing *projectName* with the name of the project to build:

+   `export APPSODY_MOUNT_PROJECT=$HOST_WORKSPACE_DIRECTORY/projectName`

+3. Go into the project directory:

+   `cd /codewind-workspace/projectName`

+4. Run the command below.
+A docker image of the application will be built with the name *projectName*.

+   `/codewind-workspace/.extensions/appsodyExtension/appsody build`

 # Limitations for Tech Preview

 - There are currently only two Appsody templates, one for the Node.js Express stack and one for Java MicroProfile stack